validata/Java-Course-Examination/README.md

 # Java Course Final Examination Assessment

-- Student and employee can register and login to manage courses
+- Students and employees can register and login to manage courses
+- Admin creates new courses
 - SQLite Database
 - JavaFX for GUI